 Research Ethics & Integrity

-These pages provide information and resources for the University of Canberra research community regarding obligations associated with the responsible conduct of research.
-This includes general matters relating to research integrity, as well as specific requirements for the conduct of research that involves animal experimentation, human participants, radiation, gene technology, and export controls.
+The University of Canberra research community has obligations associated with the responsible conduct of research.
+These pages include general matters relating to research integrity, as well as specific requirements for the conduct of research that involves animal experimentation, human participants, radiation, gene technology, and export controls.

 The University of Canberra is committed to promoting and ensuring the responsible conduct of research.
 This includes fostering an environment characterised by the following principles: